Ben Franklin's World

 • Resumen

-• Ben Franklin’s World is an award-winning podcast about early American history.
-It is a show for people who love history and for those who want to know more about the historical people and events that have impacted and shaped our present-day world.
-Each episode features a conversation with a historian who helps us shed light on important people and events in early American history.
-It is produced by Colonial Williamsburg Innovation Studios.
+• This is a multiple award-winning podcast about early American history.
+It’s a show for people who love history and who want to know more about the historical people and events that have impacted and shaped our present-day world.
+Each episode features conversations with professional historians who help shed light on important people and events in early American history.
+It is produced by the Colonial Williamsburg Foundation.

 Más Menos